dandon223/LFdBG/README.md

 * The getGraph method returns the graph as a set of all created nodes with their mers as a series of strings.
 If we also want to obtain weights, we must pass the boolean value true as a parameter of the method.

+Example of usage can be find in unitTests.cpp file under the tests folder.

 ## Licence
 This library with source codes is available under MIT license.